 - Hot steam can be dangerous.
 Safety is a top concern when using a warm mist humidifier.
 Because these units can get hot, accidents can happen when they topple/fall over.
 If you have children in your home, keeping a warm mist humidifier away from their reach or opting for a cool-mist humidifier is advised.

 - High electricity consumption.
 Heating water uses more energy than operating a fan.
 For this reason, warm mist humidifiers use more electricity than cool mist humidifiers.
 While the consumption is not huge, cool mist humidifiers are your best choice if you’re concerned with saving energy.

 Because of safety concerns, going with a cool-mist humidifier if you have a toddler or curious children moving around the home is the best option.
 Warm mist humidifiers present the risk of scalding for toddlers and small children, but even adults may accidentally spill hot water and burn themselves.
 Read more about humidifiers and babies.

 According to Mayoclinic, though more research is needed, cool mist humidifiers can help ease coughing and congestion due to a cold.
 This is most likely because dryness can make it hard for mucous to blow out or cough up.
 However, there is no good evidence to support these claims.

-Whether you choose a warm or cool mist humidifier, proper hygiene remains essential.
+Proper hygiene remains essential whether you choose a warm or cool mist humidifier.
 Regular cleaning and maintenance of the water reservoir and filters should be done.
-You should also check your humidity or purchase a humidifier with a built-in humidistat to make sure you are not overdoing it.
-Too much humidity will also come with its set of problems like mold and musty smells.
+You should also check your humidity or purchase a humidifier with a built-in humidistat to ensure you are not overdoing it.
+Too much humidity will also come with problems like mold and musty smells.